Frequently Asked Questions about the grey seals at South Walney Nature Reserve

 1. When is the best time to see the seals?
-Where are the seals?

-As the times of high and low tides change on a daily basis, it is not possible to specify the best time to see the seals in the water or on the live seal cam.
-South Walney nature reserve is open daily 10am to 5pm (4pm in winter).
+As the times of high and low tides change on a daily basis, it's not possible to specify the best time to see the seals in the water or on the live seal cam.

-The nature reserve gate is closed and locked shortly after closing time.
-More information on the tide times can be found here.
-However during very high tides (9.86m and above) or when there are strong winds, the road to/from the reserve can be cut off for a period of time.
+During very high tides (10.5m and above) or when there are strong winds, the access road to/from the reserve can be cut off for a period of time by flooding, so be sure to check the tide times before you go.

 2. Why can’t I see any seals on the seal cam?